SS Europa (1928): Construction

 Europa and her slightly larger sister ship were designed to have a cruising speed of 27.5 knots, allowing an Atlantic crossing time of 5 days.
 This enabled Norddeutsche Lloyd to run regular weekly crossings with two ships, an operation that previously required three.

-The launching of Europa took place at Blohm & Voss shipyard, Hamburg on Wednesday, August 15, 1928.
+The Europa was launched at Blohm & Voss shipyard, Hamburg on Wednesday, August 15, 1928.
 Europa was intended to be completed in spring 1929.
 However, on the morning of 26 March 1929, a fire broke out while still at the equipment dock.
-The fire raged all day long and it was not until the evening when the fire was under control.
-The ship's turbines were damaged heavily and also the remainder of the ship had been significantly damaged.
+The fire raged all day and was only brought under control in the evening.
+The ship's turbines were damaged heavily in addition to significant damage to the remainder of the ship.
 After long discussions between builder and shipping company, it was decided to repair the ship.
 Within eleven months the ship was finished and completed on February 22, 1930.
 The cause of the fire has never been clearly identified.